lsprangers/lsprangers.github.io/docs/transformer_and_llm/ATTENTION.md

    3.5 **Feed Forward Layer**:
       - Each position’s output from the self-attention layer is passed through a fully connected feed-forward neural network (the same network is applied independently to each position)
       - Essentially just gives model another chance to find and model more transformations / features, while also potentially allowing different dimensionalities to be stacked together
-         - If we have 10 words in our input, we want to ensure the final output is the same dimensionality as the input
+         - If you have 10 words in our input, you want to ensure the final output is the same dimensionality as the input
          - I don't know if this is exactly necessary

 4 **Multi-Head Attention**: